 - Dream home – If one of you is a nester who has spent years creating the perfect dwelling, that could make it an easier choice to decide whether to stay or go.

 - Clarity of home rights – Going through the process of buying out the home can help make a clear line in the sand.
 If there is continued contact, such as visitation or co-parenting needs, a buy-out can help clarify territory: Yes, you need to knock, you need to be invited in, and your keys don’t work here anymore.

 Cons of Single-Party Buy-Out

-The challenges in one person buying out the other seem to come back to money, money, money.
+The challenges in one person buying out the other, instead of a split in home value after divorce, seems to come back to money, money, money.
 If it looks like an option for you, do your calculations and check them twice.
 Keep in mind:

 - Upkeep expense – If the house is the largest asset, it may not be doable to divide the financial burden into two, with one person needing to maintain it singly going forward, and the other needing to cough up the buy-out amount.

 - Qualification limits – The person keeping the home not only has to be able to make mortgage payments and pay for home expenses, but also has to qualify for the mortgage.
 This is analyzed based on credit score, income or employment status, and debt-to-income ratio.